Electrical and Computer Engineering

 We are proud of our high retention rate which exceeds 60%.
 While most of the graduates go on to work in industry often in a design and development environment, a few pursue full-time graduate studies at regional and national universities.

-In 2023, our online Master's Degree in Electrical Engineering was recognized by OnlineMastersDegrees.org (OMD) as one of the nation's best, earning it a spot among only six percent of U.S. postsecondary institutions to have earned a ranking position.
+In 2023, the University of Michigan-Dearborn was ranked among the nation's best Electrical Engineering degree programs by Best Accredited Colleges.
+Our online Master's Degree in Electrical Engineering was recognized by OnlineMastersDegrees.org (OMD), as well, earning it a spot among only six percent of U.S. postsecondary institutions to have earned a ranking position.

 OMD Ranking